Paradise (Gurnah novel): Plot

 The novel follows the story of Yusuf, a boy born in the fictional town of Kawa in Tanzania at the turn of the 20th century.
 Yusuf's father is a hotelier and is in debt to a rich and powerful Arab merchant named Aziz.
 Early in the story Yusuf is pawned in exchange for his father's owed debt to Aziz and must work as an unpaid servant for the merchant.
 Yusuf joins Aziz's caravan as they travel into the interior to the lands west of Lake Tanganyika.
 Here, Aziz's caravan of traders meets hostility from local tribes, wild animals and difficult terrain.
 As the caravan returns to East Africa, World War I begins and Yusuf encounters the German Army as they sweep Tanzania, forcibly conscripting African men as soldiers.

 Literary genealogy

 Heart of Darkness

 Johan Jacobs claims that Gurnah is writing back to Joseph Conrad's 1902 novel Heart of Darkness.
-In Aziz's easterly journey to the Congo, Jacobs says that Gurnah is challenging the dominant Western images of the Congo at the turn of the twentieth century that continue to pervade the popular imagination, an idea that is explicitly rejected by James Hodapp, who calls Jacobs's approach "Eurocentric" and accuses him of "ignoring non-European influences almost entirely".
+In Aziz's easterly journey to the Congo, Jacobs says that Gurnah is challenging the dominant Western images of the Congo at the turn of the twentieth century that continue to pervade the popular imagination.
+James Hodapp explicitly rejected this interpretation,calling Jacobs's approach "Eurocentric" and saying that he was "ignoring non-European influences almost entirely".